-“Changing stories” is a series showing the impact of Renewal and Reform across the Church of England in the lives of individuals and communities, in a variety of places and contexts, in new churches and worshipping communities and in ones that have existed for centuries.
+'Changing stories' is a series showing the impact of faith across the Church of England in the lives of individuals and communities in their everyday lives, in a variety of places and contexts, in new churches and worshipping communities and in ones that have existed for centuries.

 Richard Sandland, is being ordained Deacon in Worcester Cathedral on 4 July and will serve in the parish of Bromsgrove, ten years after watching an extraordinary play – that would change his life.